LoZack19/a_star/README.md

 You can customize the following parameters by modifying the macros:
 - `MAX_PATH_LENGTH`: The maximum allowed path length.
-- `INFINITY_COST`: The cost representing an inaccessible point.
 - `MOVE_COST`: The cost to move between adjacent cells.

 ## Dependencies